BCS Pre-Arrival Guide

 Clothing

-You may wish to bring duvet covers and pillow sets to make your room more homely.
+• You may wish to bring duvet covers and pillow sets to make your room more homely (we recommend bringing two).
 This is optional as bed linen can be provided by the school.
+Beds are a standard single size.

 Advice on Laptop or Tablet Computers